nejckorasa/s3-stream-unzip/README.md

 # s3-stream-unzip

-Manages unzipping of data in AWS S3 utilizing stream download and multipart upload.
+Unzip data in S3 with Java, utilizing stream download and multipart upload.

 Lightweight, only requires AmazonS3 client to run.